Getting Off the Beaten Track in Lithuania, Latvia and Estonia

 Ventspils International Radio Astronomy Centre and Irbene, Latvia

 Eventually, at around the 50km mark having left Kolka, the road will reveal an unpaved turn-off that leads through the forest to another of the area’s vestiges of the Cold War.
 Ventspils International Radio Astronomy Centre, as it is now known, is a Soviet-built astronomy installation that is surrounded by sand dunes and was erected in order to spy on the West.
 It remained a secret until 1993 and, with prior arrangement and payment of a fee (minimum €20 spend), it is possible to go on a guided tour of the main radio telescope at the site.
 Tours only operate in the summer months, from the 1st May onwards.

 Ventspils International Radio Astronomy Centre, Latvia

-What was more interesting for us, however, was the nearby town of Irbene which was purposely built to house the servicemen, along with their families, who worked at the base.
-Comprising of apartment blocks, a school, sports centre and a shop, the settlement fell into a state of abandonment not long after the Soviet military left the area in 1993.
+What was more interesting for us, however, was the nearby former secret Soviet town of Irbene which was purposely built to house the servicemen, along with their families, who worked at the base.
+Comprising of apartment blocks, a school, sports centre and a shop, the settlement fell into a state of abandonment not long after the Soviet military left the area in 1994.